hypernormalisation/MinecraftTips/optimisations.md

 Now, this is obviously not a perfect map - some GPUs are better at some things than others, especially between hardware generations.
 But should give a decent idea of how a modern GPU handles minecraft with shaders and good resource packs running.

+But of course *just because a setting has minimal performance for your my does not mean that will hold true for your card*!

 In each test I will run around a single player world for a while and not the max GPU and RAM usages.

 I will do so for a permutation of: